sportsru/network/README.md

 - `eap`

     The allowed EAP method to be used when authenticating to the network with 802.1x.

     Currently, `tls` is the default and the only accepted value.

 - `identity` (required)

     Identity string for EAP authentication methods.

 - `private_key` (required)

     Absolute path to the client's PEM or PKCS#12 encoded private key used for 802.1x authentication.

 - `private_key_password`

     Password to the private key specified in `private_key`.

 - `private_key_password_flags`

     List of flags to configure how the private key password is managed.

     Multiple flags may be specified.

     Valid flags are:
     - `none`
     - `agent-owned`
     - `not-saved`
     - `not-required`

     See NetworkManager documentation on "Secret flag types" more details (`man 5 nm-settings`).

 - `client_cert` (required)

     Absolute path to the client's PEM encoded certificate used for 802.1x authentication.

 - `ca_cert`

     Absolute path to the PEM encoded certificate authority used to verify the EAP server.

 - `ca_path`

     Absolute path to directory containing additional pem encoded ca certificates used to verify the EAP server.
 Can be used instead of or in addition to ca_cert.
 Cannot be used if system_ca_certs is enabled.

 - `system_ca_certs`

-  If set to `true`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.
+    If set to `True`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.

 - `domain_suffix_match`

     If set, NetworkManager will ensure the domain name of the EAP server certificate matches this string.

 ### `bond`